-On the 26th March 2020, the government announced the Coronavirus (COVID-19) Self-employment Income Support Scheme (SEISS) to pay a taxable grant worth 80% of your trading profits up to a maximum of £2,500 per month.
+On the 26th March 2020, the government announced the Coronavirus (COVID-19) Self-employment Income Support Scheme (SEISS).
+This scheme allows eligible individuals to claim a taxable grant worth a percentage of their trading.

 Have you received a letter or e-mail from HMRC stating that you are eligible?